-There are two The Ordinary lactic acid serums: The Ordinary Lactic Acid 5% + HA and The Ordinary Lactic Acid 10% + HA.
+There are two The Ordinary lactic acid serums: No products found. and The Ordinary Lactic Acid 10% + HA.
 They are pretty much the same products, but they have different concentrations of lactic acid.

 Both serums are effective exfoliating AHA treatments, but depending on your skin type and issue, you may choose which one will fit you best.

 If you’ve never tried any chemical exfoliating products, The Ordinary Lactic Acid 5% + HA 2% may be a great starting point.
 The lower concentration of lactic acid works well on all skin types (except sensitive skin) and can be ideal for newbies.

 On another hand, if you want to go for The Ordinary Lactic Acid 10% + HA, consider diluting it with other serums to reduce the concentration until your skin gets used to the acid.

 As always, it’s up to you to choose which one of these two serums you will introduce into your skincare regimen.
 Knowing your skin will help you care for your skin better.
 Here are more details on these fantastic products.